Maciej-GBS/gns3docker/README.md

 This will fix the connection error which pop ups at startup.

+> NOTE: The same can be done through the welcome window, it is usually obstructed by error notifications.

 ## Save & Load
 Save and load docker image to file.
 Allows to share image with others without publishing.